 Is There A Way To Prevent Allergies From Mowing The Lawn?

-What Is One Allergy Symptom That May Occur When Mowing The Lawn?What Causes Grass Allergies?
+One Allergy Symptom That May Occur When Mowing The Lawn

-Grass allergies are caused by a protein found in grass pollen that enters the body through inhalation.
-When this protein comes into contact with mucus membranes in your nose or mouth, it causes an allergic reaction and can cause sneezing, watery eyes and nasal congestion.
+Grass allergies are primarily caused by a protein present in grass pollen.
+When inhaled, this protein comes into contact with the mucous membranes of the nose or mouth, initiating an allergic reaction.
+Symptoms such as sneezing, watery eyes, and nasal congestion manifest as the body’s immune system responds to the perceived threat posed by the grass pollen protein.

 Can Mowing The Lawn Trigger Hay Fever?